THE Most Important Hockey Season Is Coming Up?

 I honestly believe adult rec players could do a similar self evaluation… I don’t know if dwelling on a strength would be my main priority but, I wouldn’t discount it.
 Mostly, though, I notice that a great many recreational skaters would benefit lots by eliminating their weaknesses.
 Ya, you’ve got to “accentuate the positive”, as the old song goes.

 Those who know me probably realize how much I value time — as in the amount of time I have to accomplish a given task.
-So, just take a look at the coming Post-, Off-, and Pre- seasons through my eyes for a sec, and appreciate that we now have the luxury of 5-months to ready for next fall.
-Yup, count ‘em: April, May, June, July and August, IF we don’t piddle that precious time away!
+So, just take a look at the coming Post-, Off-, and Pre- seasons through my eyes for a sec, and appreciate that we now have the luxury of quite a few months to ready for next fall.
+Yup, count ‘em: May, June, July and August, IF we don’t piddle that precious time away!

 Oh, by the way… I can almost bet that half the non-members reading this are going to revert to what they’ve always done — like chasing tournaments all over the countryside, attending the most popular hockey school, or enrolling for the usual spring and/or summer league.
 Oh, one of those might not kill a player, but I doubt any of them will help solve the things you consider as playing weaknesses or strengths.
 In fact, if one keeps doing what he or she has always done in the past, it’s very doubtful any significant results can be achieved.